 Camel Trekking Morocco – The Camel Ride!

-The ride is bumpy, as you can imagine but compared to horses it’s a lot smoother due to lower speeds.
-Camel’s move their right two legs then their left in tandem, this helps Treks become more bearable and allows you to soak up the experience in its entirety.
+The ride is bumpy, as you can imagine, but compared to horses it’s a lot smoother due to lower speeds.
+Camels move their right two legs then their left in tandem, which helps treks become more bearable and allows you to soak up the experience in its entirety.

 Dismounting often and stretching before during and after the ride will help you adapt to the trek.
 Each time you get back on the saddle the ride will become easier as you learn how to ride like the nomads have been doing centuries.